annar40/ISEProject/Sprint1.md

 As a **user** I want to **be able to create general tags for each entry** so that I can **easily compare my prominent emotions over a time span**.

 As a **user** I want to be able to **download and share my previous entries after a certain amount of time** so that I can **permanently store my writing on my own device**.

+## Sprint 1 issues planned to address:
+#### Backend:
+Create backend to allow for sign up and login.

+Back up created accounts with Firebase.

+#### Frontend:
+Create sign up page.

+Create sign in page.
+## Successfully completed issues:
+User sign up and login functioning with frontend and backend.

+## Incomplete issues: